sylvanc/pony-lecture/slides.md

   ...

   be move(to: Place) =>
-    _place.depart(this) // Send a depart message to our old place. to.arrive(this) // Send an arrive message to our new place.
+    _place.depart(this, to) // Send a depart message to our old place.
     _place = to // Keep track of where we are.

   be departed(who: Person, from: Place) => ...